PouyaSonej/PouyaSonej.github.io/_teaching/project-5.md

 location: "Shiraz, Iran"
 ---

-An end-to-end chatbot that provides a set of specific answers to predefined questions.
+This project involves developing a chatbot that delivers specific answers to a predefined set of questions.

-You can access the code and images in this GitHub repository.
+It demonstrates the implementation of an end-to-end conversational agent, showcasing techniques in natural language processing and chatbot design.
+The code and accompanying images can be accessed through this GitHub repository.

 **Link to the gihub repository:**